 -

-Nov.
-6, 2019Having begun as a pilot program in El Paso, TX and later expanded across the southwest border, the Humanitarian Asylum Review Program (HARP) is designed to hasten the removal of Mexicans seeking asylum or other humanitarian protection.
-Individuals remain in CBP custody rather than being transferred to ICE custody, effectively blocking their access to attorneys in preparing for and attending their credible fear interviews.
+November 6, 2019Starting as a pilot program in El Paso, TX and later expanded across the southwest border, the Humanitarian Asylum Review Program (HARP) is designed to hasten the removal of Mexicans seeking asylum or other humanitarian protection.
+Individuals remain in CBP custody instead of transfers to ICE custody, effectively blocking access to attorneys in preparing for and attending their credible/reasonable fear interviews.
 [ID #115]

 -